-Letter from 2nd Lieutenant Allen White Tiffany while a Confederate prisoner-of-war about the hope of prisoner exchange – August 20, 1864Wednesday, August 20th, 2014
+Letter from 2nd Lieutenant Allen White Tiffany while a Confederate prisoner-of-war to his wife about his continued hope of a prisoner exchange – September 17, 1864Wednesday, September 17th, 2014

-My Dear wife
+My Dear wife,

 […] I am in my usual good health; we expect now very soon to be exchanged no doubt I think.
 Hope keeps the spirits up.
 Scarcety of paper makes me take this sheet, on the other piece of which a very pretty song is written, which I have crossed out.
 I have no money so you see cant spend any[.] get paper the best way I can, very often through the generosity of others.
 When I come to Min.
 I will tell you now, what I would like to see on the table at every meal, a bountiful pile of Min Pottatoes. never in my life did I want them so anxiously.[…] wrote you two letters from Macon[.]
 I wonder if they ever reached you.
 How do you get along?
 When did the wood give out I cut for you? are you all well?
 If we get off from here in the next ten days, may meet a letter from you.
 This kind of way of earning money I do not like although quite good pay and may think yet deliver me[.]
 Be of good cheer my dear Lizzie, always that is like me you know[,] look on the bright side.
 God bless you all & may our little family circle be kept entire[.]
 When will Mrs Baxter ever find out about the death of her husband?
 My good wishes to all[.]